 - A better awareness of the services the MidMichigan Health family has to offer

-If you are interested in becoming a member of our team, please apply for a Home Care volunteer opportunity or Hospice Care volunteer opportunity.
+If you are interested in becoming a member of our team, please complete our online application.
 We'll work with you to find a volunteer service that fits both your interest and schedule.

 If you have further questions, please contact us.